Upcoming Windows 10 1909: Update or upgrade? Microsoft clarifies

 Mary Jo Foley of ZDNet first reported on the it's-still-a-feature-upgrade nature of 19H2/1909 Monday.

 Questions about the fall's feature upgrade arose because Microsoft made much about how the refresh would be strikingly different from past examples.

 "We will deliver this feature update in a new way, using servicing technology (like the monthly update process)," John Cable, director of program management for the Windows servicing and delivery team, wrote in a July 1 post to a company blog.

-How Microsoft characterized 1909 and how it plans to distribute the upgrade are important to customers, especially to the people responsible for deploying updates and upgrades within their companies or organizations.
+How Microsoft characterised 1909 and how it plans to distribute the upgrade are important to customers, especially to the people responsible for deploying updates and upgrades within their companies or organisations.
 Terms matter, even if Microsoft sometimes blurs the lines, intentionally or not.

 A feature upgrade, for example, can be deferred for up to 365 days by those running Windows 10 Pro and serviced through WUfB, and delayed even longer - although not indefinitely - on Windows 10 Home simply by not selecting the "Download and install now" (DaIN) option.
-(Windows 10 Enterprise-powered PCs are almost exclusively managed by IT administrators using WSUS (Windows Server Update Services) and other servicing platforms.)
+Windows 10 Enterprise-powered PCs are almost exclusively managed by IT administrators using WSUS (Windows Server Update Services) and other servicing platforms.

 Monthly updates deployed through Windows Update and WUfB, however, can be paused only for a maximum of 35 days, in 7-day increments.

 Elsewhere and as Microsoft issued a second preview of 19H2/1909 to Windows Insider participants who had assigned their devices to the "Slow" ring, the company repeated an explanation of how it will treat new features in the upgrade.